hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_1/raja-yoga/023_raja-yoga_in_brief.md

 ## RAJA-YOGA IN BRIEF

-The following is a summary of Râja-Yoga freely translated from the Kurma-Purâna.
+The following is a summary of Rāja-Yoga freely translated from the Kurma-Purāna.

 The fire of Yoga burns the cage of sin that is around a man.
-Knowledge becomes purified and Nirvâna is directly obtained.
+Knowledge becomes purified and Nirvāna is directly obtained.
 From Yoga comes knowledge; knowledge again helps the Yogi.
 He who combines in himself both Yoga and knowledge, with him the Lord is pleased.
-Those that practice Mahâyoga, either once a day, or twice a day, or thrice, or always, know them to be gods.
+Those that practice Mahāyoga, either once a day, or twice a day, or thrice, or always, know them to be gods.
 Yoga is divided into two parts.
-One is called Abhâva, and the other, Mahayoga.
+One is called Abhāva, and the other, Mahayoga.
 Where one's self is meditated upon as zero, and bereft of quality, that is called Abhava.
 That in which one sees the self as full of bliss and bereft of all impurities, and one with God, is called Mahayoga.
 The Yogi, by each one, realises